hferentschik/terraform-aws-openshift/README.md

 The master node has the OpenShift client installed and is authenticated as a cluter administrator.
 If you SSH onto the master node via the bastion, then you can use the OpenShift client and have full access to all projects:

 ```
-$ make ssh-master # or if you prefer: ssh -t -A ec2-user@$(terraform output bastion-public_dns) ssh master.openshift.local
+$ make ssh-master # or if you prefer: ssh -t -A ec2-user@$(terraform output bastion-public_ip) ssh master.openshift.local
 $ oc get pods
 NAME                       READY     STATUS    RESTARTS   AGE
 docker-registry-1-d9734    1/1       Running   0          2h